Billings Outlaws name an interim head coach

 BILLINGS — Billings Outlaws defensive coordinator Theo Johnson is now the indoor football team’s interim head coach.

-Outlaws head coach Brian Schmidt is on a medical leave of absence according to team co-owner Keith Russ.
+Outlaws head coach Brian Schmidt is on medical leave, according to team co-owner Keith Russ.

 Johnson, who also coached the Outlaws in a 40-25 setback at the Salina (Kansas) Liberty last weekend, will lead Billings in a contest against the Rapid City Marshals on Sunday at 5 p.m. at First Interstate Arena at MetraPark.